Curious about the Musiah Piano Method (or piano methods generally)?

 Then you have come to the right place.

-This article and video describe the Musiah Piano Method, compares it to
+This article (and video) describes the Musiah Piano Method, compares it to

 - learning to play piano by ear